itsdanwu/docusaurus-testing/docs/sdk/pod-objects/02-add-remove-members.md

 await adminPod.propose(await pod.burnMember(memberToBurn, signer);
 ```

-Once the proposal is created, users can approve or reject within the Orca web app or you can build an experience to approve, reject and execute proposals through the SDK.
+Once the proposal is created, users can approve or reject within the Metropolis web app or you can build an experience to approve, reject and execute proposals through the SDK.

 #### Subpods